-- 33.1 Any violation of warm-up protocol (See rule 11.2). - 33.2 All members of the team and its delegation that are present at the game must behave in a sportsmanlike manner. - 33.3 Any further unsporting conduct may result in elimination from the game or the premises and/or further participation in the tournament if a referee feels the situation deserves it.
+- 33.1 Any violation of warm-up protocol outlined in rule 11.2. - 33.2 All members of the team and its delegation that are present at the game must behave in a sportsmanlike manner. - 33.3 Any further unsporting conduct may result in elimination from the game or the premises and/or further participation in the tournament if a referee believes the situation deserves it.
 The referee has to report the incident to the Technical Delegate for further decision.
-If the Technical Delegate feels it is necessary, a team may be ejected from further games in the tournament.
-The Technical Delegate has to send a written report to IBSA Goalball Subcommittee.
+If the Technical Delegate, in conjunction with the protest committee believes it is necessary, a team may be ejected from further games in the tournament.
+The Technical Delegate has to send a written report of the event to the IBSA Goalball Sport Committee.